nenadradosevic/KNIMEWorkflows/README.md

 ## KNIME Workflows
 Hydro KNIME
 --------------------
-Solar KNIME workflows
+Solar KNIME
 ---------------------
 Solar radiation modeling with KNIME.
 Increasing environmental model reproducibility and warantability by using scientific workflows

 For all workflows users are required to install a freely available and open source KNIME Scientific Workflows Management System.
 KNIME can be downloaded from the following link: https://www.knime.com/downloads/download-knime.

-User manual: Minimal Knime Workflow for Solar Analyst
+### User manual: Minimal Knime Workflow for Solar Analyst
 ------------------
 Required input data: